By Brenna R. Kelly

 The ¡Grita Fuerte!
 Holler was created by KVEC Community Engagement Coordinator Tanya Turner who recruited Newsome, Harlan County High School Spanish teacher Emmanuel Anama-Green and Knott County Central High School Spanish teacher Tamara Kunkel last fall to become part of the KVEC’s professional action network called the Holler Fellows.

 The group met in person and through video conferencing to help each other plan lessons and to help improve world language education in the region.
 They also planned Holler Days, during which their classes used the Holler website to talk to each other in Spanish.
-Amana-Green said each student had to post something in Spanish and then respond to a student in another county using Spanish.
+Anama-Green said each student had to post something in Spanish and then respond to a student in another county using Spanish.

 “It’s sort of like a Facebook for the students,” Newsome said.
 “They actually introduced themselves, they would talk each other a little bit.”